Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 loaded from disk.

-The `loadKeys` method accesses the `.pem` file that we have previously created with `moka`.
-It does it by looking in the parent directory `..`, that is where that file should be.
+The `loadKeys` method accesses the `.pem` file that we have previously created with `moka`, that should be inside a directory `dir`.

 Like every Hotmoka node, the observable state of the remote node can only evolve through *transactions*, that modify its state in an atomic way.
-Namely, the code above performs three transactions:
+Namely, the code above performs two transactions:

 1. A call to the `nonce()` method of our account: this is a progressive counter of the number of transactions already performed with our account.
 It starts from zero, but our account has been